Home Compare PAH3.DE vs VOW3.DE

 Porsche Automobil Holding vs Volkswagen: Which Stock Looks Stronger in 2026?

-Porsche Automobil SE leads structurally, with profitability as the clearest single gap between the two profiles.
+Structurally, Porsche Automobil SE has the edge, driven primarily by stability.
+The remaining gap is narrow enough that the comparison remains open to different readings.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the DAX 40 universe, making them directly comparable.